KS3 and KS4: Personal Scorecard and Standards Report

 KS3 Academic Reports

 Academic Reports are issued twice each academic year in Years 7, 8 and 9.
 They help monitor the academic progress that a student is making in every subject.
-Based on all available information, teachers will use this to judge a student’s current standard of work.
-Each teacher adopts the terms developing, working towards, secure and working beyond to provide a broader description regarding the standard of work generated by each student in their class.
-These descriptors can be used to provide an early, albeit tentative, indication of potential GCSE outcomes.
-We choose to avoid ‘fine grades’ until a student reaches Year 11 – this is because students’ futures are not fixed, and we wish to avoid any suggestion that there are artificial limits on a child’s potential.
+Based on all available information, teachers will use this to judge a student’s current standard of work and provide a broad description of the progress they are making.
+Students will be given a grade that is either ‘Approaching Secure’, ‘Secure’, ‘Approaching Excellent’ or ‘Excellent’.
+These descriptors can be used to provide an early, albeit tentative, indication of potential GCSE outcomes; we wish to avoid any suggestion that there are artificial limits on a child’s potential.
 If a teacher feels that one of their students is not on course to be successful, then they will request contact with their family to discuss possible solutions and strategies to secure those improvements.
+Where there are concerns across a range of subjects then contact will also be made by the respective head of year to examine why the student appears to be struggling more generally, rather than in one or two particular subjects.

 KS4 Academic Reports